craftcms/craft/README.md

 - `ddev composer` - for managing backend packages
 - `ddev craft` - exposes the [Craft CLI](https://ddev.readthedocs.io/en/latest/users/usage/commands/)

+### Critical CSS

+To use Critical CSS, you need to manually add the pages that should be pre-rendered to the `criticalPages` array in `vite.config.ts`.
+The pages will be pre-rendered when building and the generated CSS will be inlined in the HTML.

 ## The team behind the magic ✨ 🪄 🦄

 - https://github.com/smonist